vmorsell/avanza-sdk-go/README.md

 - **Educational only** - Experiment away, don't build your retirement fund on this
 - **Rate limits** - Don't be that person who DDoSes their servers
 - **No warranty** - Use at your own risk, no support provided
+- **Reverse engineered** - This was built by sniffing network traffic and will likely break when Avanza changes their API
+- **Incomplete** - Only covers a tiny fraction of Avanza's actual API surface

 ## Features

 - **BankID Authentication** - QR code-based authentication with automatic session management
+- **Account Overview** - Get categorized accounts, balances, and performance data

 ## Installation